shulmda/learnsheet/README.md

 ## Built With

-If you want to build an .app package for use on MacOS use the pyinstaller.sh script.
-You can user this script.
+If you want to build an .app package for use on MacOS use the pybuid.sh (pyinstaller) script.
+You can use this script.

 ## Contributing